-In accordance with NEPA and its implementing regulations, this Draft RP/EA summarizes the affected environment for the preferred restoration actions and their alternatives, describes the purpose and need for restoration actions, identifies a reasonable range of alternatives, assesses the environmental consequences of the preferred restoration actions and their alternatives, including cumulative impacts, and summarizes the opportunity the Trustees provided for public participation in the decision-making process.
-This information will be used to make a threshold determination as to whether preparation of an EIS will be required prior to selection of restoration actions.
+In accordance with NEPA and its implementing regulations, this Final RP/EA summarizes the affected environment for the selected restoration actions and their alternatives, describes the purpose and need for restoration actions, identifies a reasonable range of alternatives, assesses the environmental consequences of the selected restoration actions and their alternatives, including cumulative impacts, and summarizes the opportunity the Trustees provided for public participation in the decision-making process.
+After conducting a NEPA analysis (Section 5), the Trustees conclude that the impacts associated with the ecological restoration actions identified herein do not meet the threshold requiring an EIS and, accordingly, issue a FONSI (Appendix D).

 Actions undertaken by the Trustees to restore natural resources or services under CERCLA and other federal laws must also comply with other applicable laws and regulations, as discussed in Section 6.
+At the time of this Final RP/EA's release, consultations are being initiated with the respective agencies.
+Transfer of funds for selected projects is contingent on the completion of environmental compliance.